emersion/bups/README.md

 # How to use

-Just run `bin/bups`.

 Requires Python 2, GTK3.

-Launchers are available in `launchers/`.
+You can install Bups with [PyPI](https://pypi.python.org/pypi/Bups) or [download the source](https://github.com/emersion/bups/archive/master.zip).

+If you choose to install from PyPI, you can run Bups with `bups`.
+A launcher will be added to your apps menu.

+If you downloaded the source, just run `bin/bups`.
 To install a launcher for the current user, run `bin/create-launcher.py`.

 # Configuration

 You can edit config with the GUI.
-You can also manually edit `app/config/config.json`.
+You can also manually edit `app/config/config.json` if you downloaded the source.